Aston Martin Valkyrie AMR-LMH: 2023 revival

 The project was revived in October 2023.
 Aston Martin planned to enter at least one car in both the FIA World Endurance Championship and the IMSA SportsCar Championship in 2025, run by factory team The Heart of Racing.
 This made them the first Le Mans Hypercar manufacturer to enter the IMSA series, which up to that point only had LMDh cars participate.

-The original plan to compete without a hybrid system was carried over to the new car.
-It uses the same 6.5-litre Cosworth RA V12 used by all versions of the Valkyrie sports car, but is extensively modified to run leaner in order to meet the Le Mans Hypercar class performance window and to stay reliable throughout all stages of an endurance race.
+Aston Martin continued with their original plan to compete without a hybrid system, stating unwanted complexity and extra weight, as Le Mans Hypercar regulations would have required heavily redesigning the Valkyrie to accommodate relocating the hybrid system from the rear axle to the front axle and installing the necessary cooling equipment.
+It uses the same 6.5-litre Cosworth RA V12 used by all versions of the Valkyrie sports car, but is extensively modified to run leaner in order to meet the Hypercar class performance window and to stay reliable throughout all stages of an endurance race.
 The gearbox is a 7-speed sequential manual developed by Xtrac.
 Despite not using a hybrid, the car is able to launch from a standstill without requiring engine power, using a combined starter and alternator motor system that Aston Martin calls a 'starternator'.

 The car, officially named the Valkyrie AMR-LMH, was rolled out in the summer of 2024, ahead of an extensive testing program by Aston Martin and The Heart of Racing at Silverstone Circuit and Donington Park with drivers Darren Turner, Harry Tincknell, and Mario Farnbacher.
 The team also participated in sanctioned tests with the car later that year, testing at Bahrain International Circuit and Daytona respectively.
 In November 2024, Aston Martin announced that the car would make its global racing debut at the 2025 Qatar 1812 km, opting to skip the 2025 24 Hours of Daytona to perform further testing and development.
 They also announced that both cars that would be racing in the FIA World Endurance Championship would be using numbers #007 and #009, both taken from their Le Mans-winning Aston Martin DBR9.